-There are three Mathematics courses offered at Year 10.
+There are two Mathematics courses offered at Year 10.

 Mathematics A is a prerequisite for Year 11 IB Mathematics – Standard Level or VCE Mathematical Methods Units 1 and 2.
 This course is for students who have achieved an average of C or above in year 9 mathematics.